Press Kit & Media Kit Guide (What To Include + 10 Examples)

 Press kits are vital for any business, especially those in tech and those raising capital, which tend to use earned media as a springboard to get into the minds of potential customers and investors.

-Here are some of our favourite press kit examples from across the web 😎
+Here are some of our favorite press kit examples from across the web 😎

 Uber press kit example: Simple yet effective